 CBD Isolate the ‘purest’ form of CBD oil and will consist of up to about 99% CBD.
 This is ideal for people who can never have any trace of THC but still want the benefits of CBD.

 CBD oil is usually taken in drops under the tongue or a spray into the mouth, allowing accurate dosage and fast absorption through the lining of the mouth, but it can also be added to food for a bit of extra goodness.

 CBD capsules are another popular way to get your daily dose of CBD.
-Here at CBD Oil UK, we have a range of different capsules of differing strengths so that you can find the perfect dose for you.
+We have a range of different capsules of differing strengths so that you can find the perfect dose for you.
 Each capsule will usually contain a specific dose of CBD and an oil that will help the CBD to be absorbed into your body.

 CBD is not water-soluble, meaning that on its own, it will not easily be absorbed.
 By mixing it with a carrier oil such as coconut oil, MCT oil, or olive oil.